 Though a prophetess could give an inspired utterance, she was restricted from the office of teaching.
-Some people believe that women according to 2-16 and I Ti 2:8-15 can serve as preachers or teachers over men in public so long as they do not usurp authority over the men of the church.
+Some people believe that women, according to 2-16 and 1 Ti 2:8-15, can serve as preachers or teachers over men in public so long as they do not usurp authority over the men of the church.
 Preaching and teaching are founded on an intelligible exposition of the Word of God, whereas prophecy is based on revelation.
 To argue that since women prophesied in Corinth, women are allowed to proclaim the gospel in public worship does not follow.
-Preaching is honored over prophecy (I Co 12:28).
+Preaching is honored over prophecy (1 Co 12:28).

 Certain women were prophesying in Corinth without having their heads covered.
 Such a practice was a lack of respect for their husbands.
-Women could operate in a prophetic role but in order to preserve their prophetic role they must wear a sign of functional subordination.
+Women could operate in a prophetic role, but to preserve their prophetic role, they must wear a sign of functional subordination.

-Man is the image and glory of God while the woman is the glory of the man.
-The word “image” means something that is similar or like another.
+Man is the image and glory of God, while the woman is the glory of the man.
+The word “image” means something similar or like another.
 To be in the image of someone is to be a representation of him.
 “Glory” signifies “brightness” or “splendor” or “honor.”
-Woman brings honor to the man by fulfilling her role of functional subordination and vice-regency with him, while man brings glory to God by fulfilling the functional role of leader in God’s creation.
+The woman brings honor to the man by fulfilling her role of functional subordination and vice-regency with him, while the man brings glory to God by fulfilling the functional role of leader in God’s creation.